 If you only "brush away from the gums" (or "from red to white"), then nothing is cleaned under the gumline.
 But it is extremely important to clean under the gumline everywhere.
 And this can only be done by makig a vibrating up-and down movement, while the bristles point to your gumline in a 45 degree angle.
 This is called the "Bass"-brushingtechnique, the best of all techniques.
 This is what happens when you quickly bite and release the Blizzident about 15 times.
 Many Blizzident-bristles reach underneath the gumline (into the "gingival sulcus") in this way, to clean there.
 Blizzident bristles are even especially ultrafine and tapered to better accomplish this.

 What is really meant by "away from the gums/red to white", is only the last movement, to wipe the released plaque/dirt away from the gumline in the direction of the top of the teeth.
 This is the "Modified" part of the "Modified Bass-" brushingtechnique.
 And this is what happens when you open your jaws, before taking the Blizzident out of your mouth.

 Aren't we told to "massage the gums"?

 Gums are in danger to get hurt, when you brush them.
-Brushes are only for toothsurfaces, and to reach under the gumline.
-The Blizzident reaches just a small stripe of the gums, for proper cleaning under the gumline.
+Brushes are only for toothsurfaces, and to reach under the gumline (gingival sulcus").
+The Blizzident reaches just a small stripe of the gums, for proper cleaning in the "gingival sulcus".

 Why "6 seconds"?